danakj/craydate/README.md

 - 6.10 JSON **[ WONTFIX: Use [postcard](https://docs.rs/postcard/latest/postcard/) instead ]**
 - 6.11 Lua **[ WONTFIX: No current plan to support Rust backend for Lua games ]**
 - 6.12 Sprites  **[ WONTFIX: No current plan to support Sprites ]**

+There are still some TODOs around for a few missing functions.

 # Adding to OS target
 1. Make a new top-level crate, e.g. simulator-win